sitwithariadne/website/src/how-to-pick-a-teacher.md

 My personal emphasis is peace and non-harm.

+### Are they in a cult?

+- How easy is it to join and leave the teacher (or practice?)
+- Check online "thing-i-am-interested-in cult" ... does it appear safe?

 ### Has kindness, compassion, forgiveness, attunement, and understanding

 - Do they seek to understand?